chuckweiss/lua-json-native/README.md

 - `pretty` boolean: Set `true` to pretty format the JSON string.
 Default is `false`
 - `spaces` integer: The amount of spaces in an indent.
 Default is `2`.
 Ignored if `pretty` is `false`
 - `escape_string_values` boolean: Set `false` to not escape string values in `table`.
 Default is `true`
+- `append` string: This string will be appended to the end of the returned json string.
+Default is `\n`

 ### Returns